 - large rear wheels, which make wheelchairs easier to manoeuvre

 - wheels positioned further forward on an adjustable axle, which require less effort to move the chair

 - lightweight chairs that fold or can be dismantled easily if the wheelchair has to be lifted and transported regularly

 - seat size, angle and style, as well as the position of the foot, back and arm rests – these should all be taken into account when considering the comfort of the chair

 You should also bear in mind that standard wheelchairs can't be modified.
 "Active-user" wheelchairs are usually more expensive, but they have the advantage of being adjustable and adaptable.

 If you need a wheelchair that’s pushed by someone else, it's still important to consider how easy it will be for them to use it.
 For example, can they lift it and put it in the boot of the car?

 Before deciding on a specific style of wheelchair, it's a good idea to try it out around the house or on the local roads.
-There are 40 disabled living centres around the country.
-They have a wide range of equipment on display and can give advice on the different styles of wheelchairs available.

 How to get a wheelchair